Ericsson/ecchronos/README.md

 The first suite consist only of unit tests which can be run by `mvn clean install`.
 These test will in some cases use an embedded Apache Cassandra.

-The second suite consist of the unit tests as well as integration tests which can be run by `mvn clean install -P osgi-integration-tests,standalone-integration-tests`.
+The second suite consist of the unit tests as well as integration tests which can be run by `mvn clean install -P docker-integration-test,osgi-integration-tests,standalone-integration-tests`.
 The integration tests start docker instances of Apache Cassandra to get a cluster environment where repair can run.
 It is possible to run either OSGi integration tests or the standalone tests without the other.
-This can be done by running either `mvn clean install -P osgi-integration-tests` or `mvn clean install-P standalone-integration-tests`.
+This can be done by running either `mvn clean install -P docker-integration-test,osgi-integration-tests` or `mvn clean install-P docker-integration-test,standalone-integration-tests`.

 ### Maven configuration properties